Season 3, Episode 4

 Susan Rylance:

 Yeah, absolutely.
-So I'll talk about in a couple instances where personally and then through the work that we do at Fahren.
-And so from a personal standpoint, you know, tap it on the head as they're changing and growing, and then at fair, and we're in the digital space, which is even growing faster and evolving, because we've had to help companies learn how to become more digitally savvy and native to reach their customers.
+So I'll talk about a couple of instances where personally and then through the work that we do at Fahren.
+And so from a personal standpoint, you know, tap it on the head as they're changing and growing, and then at fair, and we're in the digital space, which is even growing faster and evolving because we've had to help companies learn how to become more digitally savvy and native to reach their customers.
 And so I'll jump back from a personal perspective, I help bring people together that have common challenges and common problems.
-And I lead a couple peer groups are part of a couple peer groups that allow them to get together and share commonalities and what was the challenge that they had?
-How did they overcome that challenge.
+And I lead a couple of peer groups are part of a couple of peer groups that allow them to get together and share commonalities what was the challenge that they had?
+How did they overcome that challenge?
 And so by bringing them together, and just having a network of people that I can connect that that's certainly one way.
 And then the other way is at Fahren.
-We're helping growth leaders bring that growth mindset by by just helping dig more dig and help identify what they knew.
-But we're just asking more questions and challenging themselves and digging out information.
+We're helping growth leaders bring that growth mindset by just helping them dig more dig and help identify what they knew.
+But we're just asking more questions and challenging ourselves and digging out information.
 So we're kind of their chief adviser, Chief of Staff, because we've led digital transformation at organizations before we're staying on top of industry trends.
 What's next?
 What's a fad?
 What's a trend?
-And where should they really go.
+And where should they go?
 And so that's how we're helping them in, they really need that extra voice, because they are moving so fast, and so hard within the organization as they're, they're trying to be that transformation leader, they need another voice, they need that voice of reason.
-They need somebody who understands digital, whatever it means to them in their organization, and maybe sometimes helping them clarify what it means for their organization.
+They need somebody who understands digital, whatever it means to them in their organization, and maybe sometimes help them clarify what it means for their organization.
 And so it's just bringing that outside voice outside advisory for somebody who's done it before.
 And that is kind of tapping into what's next in the marketplace.
 So they kind of lean on us to identify, what do you see?
 And what's next?
 What should I be aware of?

 Michael Kithcart:

 Yes, I love this.
-So that it almost seems like if I understand this correctly, that you serve a couple of different purposes, because you have that consulting hat on right, like right on this before, this is what we were seeing, we're staying ahead of trends.
-And then as you help them identify how they need to change in their organization.
+So it almost seems like if I understand this correctly, that you serve a couple of different purposes, because you have that consulting hat on right, like right on this before, this is what we were seeing, we're staying ahead of trends.
+And then you help them identify how they need to change in their organization.
 Usually what pops up is that there's a need for different talent, right?
 Like there's a gap, there's and like, what's the next best role to fill?
 So talk to us about like, you also provide search services, like how does that all work together?

 Susan Rylance: